yvan674/2AMC15-2023-DIC/README.md

 #### The Environment

-The environment is very important because everything lives in the environment [^1].
+The environment is very important because it contains everything we hold dear, including ourselves [^1].
 It is also the name of the class which our RL agent will act within.

 The main interaction with `Environment` is through the methods: